markel1974/Symphony/src/kernel/vm/core/README.md

 -   **Architecture Over Micro-Performance:** Even if a giant `switch` statement were to be faster by a small margin, it would be a complicated choice.
 The value of this architecture is not measured in clock cycles, but in **flexibility and maintainability**.
 -   **Encapsulated Logic:** The logic for each opcode is encapsulated in its own dedicated `struct` (e.g., `OpConstant`, `OpBinary`), which implements the `IOpExecutor` interface.
 Each executor is a small, focused "specialist."
 -   **Pragmatic Performance:** While prioritizing design, the system remains performant.
 During initialization, the `Sequencer` creates a slice of **direct function pointers** to each executor's `Execute` method.
 This means the main loop performs a direct function call, which is extremely fast, avoiding any dynamic dispatch overhead at runtime.
+-   **Reverse Operand Decoding:** A key implementation detail of the VM's decoder is its "reverse operand" strategy.
+Operands for an instruction are read backwards from the bytecode stream.
+This convention simplifies the decoding logic but requires that all `IOpExecutor` implementations read their operands in reverse order (e.g., `decoder.Read(0)` accesses the last operand).
+This is a crucial convention to follow when adding new instructions.

 ### 3. Modular Architecture: The Sequencer as an Interchangeable Engine